shimanek/cpfem_opt/docs/source/input.rst

 do_load_previous
 ================
 **boolean:** True if the optimizer should load the previous ``out_progress`` file.
-Currently, reloading requires that all output was strictly within the current bounds specified in :ref:`param_bounds`, although this could be autmatically determined in the future if needed.
+Currently, reloading requires that all output was strictly within the current bounds specified in :ref:`param_bounds`.
 Note that, for clarity, previous runs are given negative iteration numbers in the new ``out_progress`` file.
+ToDo: automatically filter through output and only reload entries that fall within current parameter bounds.

 grain_size_name